Giro Switchblade MIPS Review

 The Switchblade is a reasonably comfortable helmet in both full face and trail mode.

-Testers found this helmet to offer a great feel over the ears.
+Testers found it to offer a great feel over the ears.
 While some DH helmets tend to squeeze your ears, the Switchblade is spacious.
 Hearing remains impressive, and it doesn't sound muffled.
-The retention system on the back of the head sits at a nice point on the back of the head on the occipital and feels secure.
+Giro's Roc Loc retention system on the back of the head sits at a nice point on the occipital lobe and feels secure.

 No matter how hard you crank the retention dial, there are no pressure points.
 Our only complaint is that the fit on the very top of the head is a little funky.
 We wouldn't call it uncomfortable or painful, but it would have been nice to have a slightly wider space at the crown of the head.

 Our medium Switchblade MIPS hit the scales at 34.6-ounces with the chin bar attached.
-With the chin bar removed, the helmet weighs 24.2-grams.
+With the chin bar removed, the helmet weighs 24.2-ounces.
+Due to its full-cut design with extended ear coverage, it doesn't drop as much weight in half-shell mode as other convertible models.

-The Switchblade offers impressive ventilation in both settings.
+The Switchblade offers reasonably good ventilation in both settings.

-In the half-shell mode, the ventilation is mediocre.
-Obviously, you can breathe far better than you would with any of the non-convertible helmets.
-The way the shell extends over the ears and high-cheek zone limits airflow.
+In the half-shell mode, the ventilation isn't top-notch, but it is respectable.
+Obviously, you can breathe far better than you would with most of the non-convertible helmets.
+The way the shell extends over the ears and high-cheek zone limits airflow to that part of the head.
 This issue simply comes with the territory of the extra coverage.
-When motoring down the trail, the airflow is impressive.
+When motoring down the trail, the airflow over the top of the head is pretty good.
 Plenty of air gets through when you are carrying a head of steam.
-Still, the Super DH is a far better choice when if you care about airflow in the trail mode.
+Still, convertible helmets that don't cover the ears in trail mode are a far better choice when if you care about airflow in half-shell mode.

 In the full-face setting, the ventilation is impressive.
 The lack of fabric inside of the helmet near the ears definitely helps keep your head cool.